cmdaeo/MecchaChameleonAccessibilityHighlight/README.md

 - Hooks `AudioComponent:Play` and checks the sound asset name for the whistle keyword.
 - Debounces rapid repeated triggers per character (string-keyed by full object name, not the raw pawn reference, since UE4SS returns a new wrapper object per call).
 - Runs a lightweight polling loop (~100ms) to apply/update/clear highlights and expire them after the configured duration.

----

-## Contributing

-Issues and pull requests are welcome.
-If whistle detection doesn't work correctly, please include your UE4SS console log output showing the `[AccessibilityHighlight]` messages.